sonata-project/SonataNewsBundle/docs/reference/introduction.rst

 --------

 Comments can be enabled or disabled depending on the policy selected while creating a Post.
 An email is sent every time a comment is added to a Post.
-The email contains the comment informations such as:
+The email contains the comment information such as:

 * mail
 * message